Palmerston North Intermediate Normal School

 Palmerston North Intermediate Normal School (commonly known as PNINS - said PIN-INS) is a state coeducational intermediate school for year seven and year eight, boys and girls located in the central area of Palmerston North, New Zealand.

 Students are placed in a composite class on the first day of Year 7 where they will remain for the two years of their time at the school.
-As of 2013, there is now a quite high chance of moving teams/classes at the end of the year.